zognin/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC07 Find bookings**
+**Use case: UC07 Find orders**

 **MSS**

-1. Gym Manager wants to find bookings in a certain time slot.
+1. Gym Manager wants to find orders in a certain time slot.
 2. Gym Manager enters search terms in required format.
-3. BTBB displays all bookings in the time slot.
+3. BTBB displays all orders in the time slot.

     Use case ends.